 Creating a Slack Bot

 Follow these steps to create a bot for Slack:

-- In Flow XO, click Bots in the top menu bar, then choose New Bot.
+- In Flow XO, click Bots in the top menu bar, then choose + New.

 - Now choose Slack as the messaging platform.

-- Type in a descriptive name for the bot.
+- Type in a Name for the bot.

 - If you like, you can fill out the Welcome Text box.
 This is optional.